Analysis | What the Chicago school closures mean for Democrats

 As we noted at the time, it was hardly far-fetched to think push might indeed come to shove.
 Merely by edging back from Walensky’s comments, the White House was signaling that it wanted to avoid alienating the unions if at all possible.
 And while that was almost certainly smart politics, Biden had run his campaign with vows that he wouldn’t muzzle health officials like Donald Trump had, and that they would guide administration policy.

 Today, the White House is again declining to weigh in too forcefully, because it probably doesn’t have to — at least yet.
 White House coronavirus adviser Jeffrey Zients began an event Wednesday saying, “The president couldn’t be clearer: Schools in this country should remain open.”
-Psaki too has reinforced that this is Biden’s position, including tying it directly to the situation in Chicago, and has pointed out that 96 percent of schools are indeed open.
+Psaki, too, has reinforced that this is Biden’s position, including tying it directly to the situation in Chicago, and has pointed out that 96 percent of schools are indeed open.
 The message seems to be: We’ve made good on this, even if there are outliers.

 The danger for the White House in Chicago isn’t so much what’s happening right now — though conservative media are certainly pushing hard to saddle the administration with it — but what might lie ahead.
 What if there’s a truly extended standoff there?
 What if teachers unions in other areas of the country begin taking a similar approach, especially if and when this unpredictable pandemic surges again — or stays surged?
-(Several other school districts have recently responded to the omicron surge by temporarily shuttering.)
+(Several other school districts have recently responded to the omicron variant surge by temporarily shuttering.)

 There is certainly value in getting this resolved sooner than later.
 For now, the White House seems content to let Chicago Mayor Lori Lightfoot (D), who has clashed repeatedly with the same union in often-nasty terms, lead the charge.
 Lightfoot on Friday afternoon expressed some hope that a deal could be reached “in the next day or so,” but again blamed the union for the closures.

 Lightfoot is hardly alone in finding herself in such clashes.
-So too have California Gov. Gavin Newsom (D), New York Mayor Eric Adams (D) and plenty of others.
+So, too, have California Gov. Gavin Newsom (D), New York Mayor Eric Adams (D) and plenty of others.
 Democrats as a whole have increasingly tried hard to avoid looking like covid mitigators.

-Arguably on no issue is the path forward on covid as politically dicey as when it comes to Democrats’ relationships with their longtime allies in the teachers unions.
+Arguably on no issue is the path forward on the coronavirus as politically dicey as when it comes to Democrats’ relationships with their longtime allies in the teachers unions.
 And arguably on no issue do they need to get this right as much as education.
 Not only did school closures appear to matter in Virginia, but polling has shown Republicans severely diminishing and sometimes erasing Democrats’ historical advantage on issues of education.
 CNN’s Harry Enten makes a compelling case that school closures have been a big part of that.

 It’s quite possible to oversell the long-term salience of what’s happening in Chicago, particularly if it gets resolved after only a few days.
 But the lessons of the pandemic, the Democrats’ history with unions, and the 2021 election certainly indicate that there’s a premium on getting this one right and making sure school closures are as far from voters’ minds over the next 10 months as possible.